-Consultee Comment Head of Neighbourhood Services No response to date.
-Staines Town Society Raised Objections.
-On the grounds of excessive density, impact upon adjoining properties (in particular the listed building 41 Clarence Street), no parking or landscaping, loss of sunlight and overshadowing and views.
-Environment Agency No response to date.
+Consultee Comment Head of Neighbourhood Services No response to date - previously raised no objections subject to a condition.
+Staines Town Society No response to date Environment Agency No objections subject to conditions.

 Environmental Health (contamination) No objection but requests conditions.
 Environmental Health (air quality) No objection but made comments to applicant.
 County Highway Authority No objection but recommends conditions and informatives to be attached.
+Heritage Advisor No objection